Gamify-IT/docs/dev-manuals/architecture/finitequiz/README.md

 ## General code structure

+- `__mocks__`: Mocking behavior for testing
+- `assets`: Static assets like the logo
+- `components`: Re-usable Vue components
+- `router`: Frontend site page routing
+- `ts`: Data models and backend communication
-- `Views`: Currently we only have on GameView view that contains the whole game
+- `views`: The displayed pages.
+Currently consists of only the GameView that contains the whole game

 ## Starting the service